 Staff worked with the UW TOPS Lab in 2020-'22 to conduct two intersection safety studies, utilizing a network screening process to identify problem intersections for further analysis.
 A second phase of the intersection safety study by UW TOPS Lab was completed in spring of 2022, which included additional intersections and updated crash data, resulting in crash prediction models and safety estimates that were updated for the period of 2010-2020.
 Most notably, an optimization tool was developed to identify cost effective strategies when investing in safety treatments for identified problem intersections, and a training was offered to local staff to train them how to use the data and optimization tool.
-A High Injury Network (HIN) is currently being developed by the UW TOPS Lab for the MPO planning area that is expected to be completed by the end of 2022.
+A High Injury Network (HIN) was developed by the UW TOPS Lab for the MPO planning area in 2022, which serves as the foundation for the MPO's Regional Safety Action Plan, which is expected to be completed by the end of 2023.
+MPO staff also supported the development of Madison's Vision Zero Action Plan, as well as continuing to provide staffing assistance to the Dane County Traffic Safety Commission.